Do the local scene.

 5. Casto Oaks Fine Wine and Art

-Why go: Family-run by Kris and Harold Casto and grandson/head winemaker Jason Smith, Casto Oaks has a tasting room and winery.
+Why go: Family-run by Kris Casto and grandson/head winemaker Jason Smith, Casto Oaks has a tasting room and winery.
 Stop in to taste their Syrahs, Zinfandels, Cabernet Sauvignon and Syrah Port.

 6. Mariposa Museum and History Center

-Why go: Discover the stories behind this beautiful area, including artifacts from the Miwuk peoples, plus the Chinese and settlers who came here to mine gold and work in the camps.
+Why go: Discover the stories behind this beautiful area, including artifacts from the Miwok people, Chinese immigrants and settlers who mined gold and worked in the mining camps.